EsaLaboratory/EnhancedCfD/README.md

 ## License

 The model contains BMRS data © Elexon Limited copyright and database right 2019-2020 (see https://www.elexon.co.uk/operations-settlement/bsc-central-services/balancing-mechanism-reporting-agent/copyright-licence-bmrs-data/).
-It also contains National Grid data © (see https://www.nationalgrideso.com/research-publications/etys).
+It also containts National Grid ESO Open Data (see https://data.nationalgrideso.com/licence).
 Both Elexon and National Grid retain all their rights.
 The remainig parts are released under the Apache 2.0 License.
 If you intend to use it beyond permissible usage, please consult with the model owners ahead of time.